SecurePortals/SecPort-Setup/Documentation/GitHubWorkflow.md

-# Updating Local Repository
+# Updating Local/Master Repository

-> This task can be accomplished using the following commands:
+> The task of 'pushing' changes made in your local repository to the master repository can be executed as so:

 ![repoPic](https://github.com/SecurePortals/SecPort-Setup/blob/master/Documentation/UpdateLocalRepo.png)